UsabilityEngineering/Fierce/README.md

 ### Important Outcomes
 * and most important outcomes (Conclusions):
-#### The average user spends 5 or more minutes to purchase a single event registration
+> The average user spends 5 or more minutes to purchase a single event registration
-* a focus in developing a quick and simple is essential to creating a enjoyable user experience.
+> * a focus in developing a quick and simple is essential to creating a enjoyable user experience.
-#### The average user spends 5 or more minutes to purchase a single event registration
-* test

 [Full phase 1 report](phase1/)